 The Parent Company has also filed another case against the same subcontractor.
 On 17 May 2022, the Court of first instance issued an initial verdict obligating the subcontractor to pay the Parent Company an amount of KD 2,850,286 and the related legal charges.
-The subcontractor appealed against the ruling, and the hearing session has been scheduled on 23 October 2022.
-On 20 November 2022, the Court judgment was issued in favor of the Parent Company with the same amount due to enrichment without reason.
+The subcontractor appealed against this ruling, and on 20 November 2022, the court of appeals verdict was issued supporting the first ruling due to enrichment without reason.
+On 28 December 2022 the subcontractor filed an appeal at the Court of Cassation, however, the hearing session have been set until the date of approval of this consolidated financial statements.